 Review: The Corsair K95 RGB Platinum is Stunning, Classy, and Leagues Above the Rest

 For true gamers, a keyboard is so much more than a typing device.
-It’s an M-16 in a firefight, an adventurer’s tool belt on an arduous journey, and it’s a spellbook full of powerful (and lethal) incantations.
+It’s an adventurer’s tool belt on an arduous journey, and it’s a spellbook full of powerful incantations.

 Corsair understands this.
 They’ve listened to gamers' feedback, they’ve (mostly) implemented that feedback.
 The result?
 A nearly flawless flagship keyboard.
 The Corsair K95 RGB Platinum is the obvious leader of the Corsair keyboard line.
-It’s the kind of keyboard that would perfectly find a home on the bridge of the Starship Enterprise: something futuristic and innovative, yet altogether practical and logical.
+It’s the kind of keyboard that would be at home on the bridge of the Starship Enterprise: something futuristic and innovative, yet altogether practical and logical.

 Battle Tested and Battle Hardened

-And with a guaranteed 50 million plus keystroke lifespan (bazinga), the Corsair K95 RGB is sure to make it through those marathon SMITE sessions and frenzied Final Fantasy XIV raids for years to come.
-How do they do it?
-Well, the K95 uses state-of-the-art Cherry MX RGB mechanical switches to provide players maximum precision in tight situations.
+And with a guaranteed 50 million-plus keystroke lifespan (bazinga), the Corsair K95 RGB is sure to make it through those marathon SMITE sessions and frenzied Final Fantasy XIV raids for years to come.

-It’s at first hard to tell the difference between these RGBs and other RGB switches (and even Cherry MX Reds), but spend a few minutes in a tense Battlefield firefight or SMITE arena battle and you’ll rapidly see the difference (and speed) the K95’s absurdly low 1.2 mm actuation distance provides.
-In a nutshell, it means that the 45g pressure sensitive switches act in a split second and at the slightest touch.
-In a pinch, this fidelity and accuracy proved more than useful more than once while I had this thing in my hands.
+At first, it might be hard to tell the difference between these switches and others, but spend a few minutes in a tense Battlefield firefight or SMITE arena battle and you’ll rapidly see the difference (and speed) the K95’s absurdly low 1.2 mm actuation distance and 45g pressure provides.

 My, What Big Paws You Have